 It is unknown why endometriosis can recur following surgery.
 It is also unknown what causes endometriosis to begin with.
 There are several theories on the development of endometriosis .
 These are:

-The stem cell hypothesis: which suggests that stem cells can differentiate into many cell types, implant outside of the uterus, and then start forming tissue resembling the lining of the uterus .
+The stem cell hypothesis: Stem cells can differentiate into many cell types, implant outside of the uterus, and then start forming tissue resembling the lining of the uterus .

 Genetic predisposition: Although no causative gene has been identified, women who have a family member with endometriosis tend to be more likely to develop the disease .

-Many studies suggest that endometriosis may be caused by immune dysfunction; where the immune system cannot recognize or eliminate extra-uterine endometrial growths as it should .
+Immune dysfunction: Many studies suggest that endometriosis may be caused by immune dysfunction, where the immune system cannot recognize or eliminate extra-uterine endometrial growths as it should .

 Any of these factors could cause a woman to develop or have a recurrence of endometriosis following surgery.